Denna sida har getts auto refresh to

 "I Samosata vid stranden av Eufrat finns ett träsk som frambringar en brännbar gyttja kallad petroleum.
 Så snart detta kommer i beröring med en fast kropp fastnar det vid denna, och när folk berör det häftar det vid dem när de försöker frigöra sig från det.
 På så sätt försvarades stadsmurarna då de angreps av Lucullus (i Mitradates krig år 74 f.
 Kr.).

 Trupperna blev brända av sina egna vapen.
-Vatten får det endast att brinna ännu kraftigare; försök ha visast att elden kan kvävas endast med jord.
+Vatten får det endast att brinna ännu kraftigare; försök ha visat att elden kan kvävas endast med jord.

 "